 In either case, tracking each item’s age in the cart helps understand how much time passes between the intent to purchase and the completion of the checkout flow.

 Using the cart change event, the metrics can be filtered to look at the specific interaction metrics such as cart additions or cart removals.
 Certain feature changes may look to directly increase or decrease these interaction events, or they could be used to provide context to conversion funnels that involve those events.
 To that end, a critical conversion metric to track related to the cart is the cart completion rate.
-This is effectively the inverse of cart abandonment (a common e-commerce metric) but can be more accurately measured; for more information, refer to our article on abandonment.
+This is effectively the inverse of cart abandonment (a common e-commerce metric) but can be more accurately measured.

 To utilize the cart state information we are capturing through the cart change event, we can look at the sum of the cart size and value properties to get a strong sense of how much each customer is putting in their shopping cart.
 Note that these metrics exclude the purchase change type, as that value is still captured in the system.
 Including those purchase events results in a measurement of how much outstanding value remains in customer carts, as you can see in the hanging cart size metric.
 To measure how much value is making it through to the final purchase, it is better to use dedicated purchase metrics rather than repurposing the cart change events.